DaddyNexus/RobStorePluginUI/README.md

 # Robstore Plugin
 this plugin was made by <b>Nexus</b>
 # About
-Robstore plugin UI pops up when someone starts the robbery stores can be created via command or config must have gun out to start min and max money that is randomised that is also configable
+Robstore plugin UI pops up when someone starts the robbery, stores can be created via command or config, must have gun out to start, min and max money that is randomised that is also configable

 # configuration